WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 35. Explain the types of streams in Node.js?

 - Types of streams include readable, writable, duplex(both), and transform(modifies data) streams.

+## 36. How can we implement authentication and authorization in Node.js?

+- Use packages like Passport for authentication and JWT for managing tokens to implement security in Node.js applications.